-- Explicit Lock: Provides the same semantics as the implicit monitor locks but provides additional functionality such as timeouts during lock acquisition. - Semaphore: Maintains a set of permits that restrict the number of threads accessing a resource.
-A Semaphore with one permit acts the same as a Lock. - Latch: Allows threads from a set to wait until other threads complete a set of operations. - Barrier: A point at which threads from a set wait until all other threads reach the point. - Exchanger: Allows for the exchange of objects between two threads at a given synchronization point.
+- Explicit Lock (with Condition): Provides the same semantics as the implicit monitor locks but provides additional functionality such as timeouts during lock acquisition. - lock(), lockInterruptibly(), tryLock(): lock acquisition methods. - unlock(): lock release method. - await(), awaitNanos(), awaitUniterruptibly(), awaitUntil(): will cause a thread to wait (similar to wait() method). - signal(), signalAll(): will awaken waiting threads (similar to notify() and notifyAll() methods). - Semaphore: Maintains a set of permits that restrict the number of threads accessing a resource.
+A Semaphore with one permit acts the same as a Lock. - acquire(), acquireUninterruptibly(), tryAcquire(): permit acquisition methods, some of which block until a permit is available. - release(): permit release method that will send a permit back to the semaphore. - Latch: Allows threads from a set to wait until other threads complete a set of operations. - await(): will cause current thread to wait until latch has finished counting down or until the thread is interrupted. - countDown(): will decrement the latch count. - Barrier: A point at which threads from a set wait until all other threads reach the point. - await(): used by a set of threads to wait until all other threads in the set have invoked the await() method. - Exchanger: Allows for the exchange of objects between two threads at a given synchronization point.

 Built-in Concurrent Data Structures.
-To reduce the overhead of developing concurrent data structures, J2SE 5.0 provides a number of collection types including ConcurrentHashMap and five different BlockingQueues.
+To reduce the overhead of developing concurrent data structures, J2SE 5.0 provides a number of collection types including ConcurrentHashMap and five different Block-ingQueues.

 Built-in Thread Pools.
-J2SE 5.0 provides a built-in FixedThreadPool and an unbounded CachedThreadPool.
+J2SE 5.0 provides a built-in FixedThreadPool and an unbounded CachedThread-Pool.